 Notes can be anything from random brainstorming to character sketches.
 Whatever it is you want to have around, it will be organized for you within your Squibler project.
 You can add tags to your notes for better organization and management.

-Creating an amazing outline for your novel with Squibler is one of the best features that you will love.
+Learning how to outline a novel with Squibler is is easy.
 Whether you like to keep things minimal or go full detail, you can do it with Squibler.
-Organizing outline files in your project is fairly easy.
+Organizing outline files in your project is fairly simple.
 They will be kept out of the way but will be easily accessible when needed.

 Once the research and outlining are done, it’s time to get writing.
 This is where Squibler really shines.